mdang/ga-lessons/js-testing/README.md

     4. Add more tests as needed

 - **BDD**
+    * BDD focuses on the behavioural aspect of the system rather than the implementation aspect of the system that TDD focuses on.
+    * BDD gives a clearer understanding as to what the system should do from the perspective of the developer and the customer.
+TDD only gives the developer an understanding of what the system should do.
+    * BDD allows both the developer and the customer to work together to on requirements analysis that is contained within the source code of the system.

 - Considerations for BDD vs TDD
   * TDD is very popular, but consider where the company is.
 If you're a startup, you're more likely to need to shift/pivot very frequently and you'll be writing more throw away code.
 TDD takes time.
 When your product starts becoming more solid or you're developing a version 2 product, consider going with TDD in my opinion